coryjquirk/python-turtle-graphics/README.md

 ``>>> tkinter._test()``
 * once you see a 'test' window like this, you know tkinter is displaying graphics properly.
 <img src="tkinter.PNG" height="135">
-from there, run the file and enjoy as the drawings take shape.
+from there, run a file and enjoy as the drawing takes shape.

 ## drawings
 <strong>[rainbow benzene](https://www.codium.co.in/2020/07/rainbow-benzene-tutorial-turtle-python.html)</strong>